maxadamo/dns-checker/README.md

 ## Preamble

-This application checks the local DNS and optionally consul and serves the status through a Web page.
+This application checks the local DNS and optionally Consul DNS and serves the status through a Web page.

-What problems tries to solve this application?
+What problems this application tries to solve?
 UDP can't be easily checked.
-I run a check and report it through HTTP status code.
+I run a check and report it through a HTTP status code.

+At the same time my understanding is that LVS does not allow to run multiple instances of the same check.
+For instance, LVS has a `DNS_CHECK` statement, but in my case I need to run it multiple times, to check either the DNS and Consul DNS.

-This application runs as a daemon on the same machine running the DNS and it can to be used in conjunction with your UDP load-balancer to check the status of your DNS.
+This application runs as a daemon on the same machine where the DNS is running and it can be used in conjunction with your UDP load-balancer to check the status of your DNS.

 You can also use it from Nagios, Sensu and issue a simple HTTP check.